SPOILERS ARE UNMARKED, YOU HAVE BEEN WARNED!

 - Mikhail's Heroic Sacrifice in Chapter 9.
 Up until this point Mikhail has been an outright Jerkass with shades of having a Hidden Heart of Gold yet despite that he sacrifices himself to save the heroes.
 He even makes it clear that he hates the world and humans most of all but due to having an existential crisis, chooses to save Rex and allow him to try and stop Jin as Mikhail attempts to buy time in his fight against Amalthus.
 What makes it even worse is his final moments as he remembers surviving Amalthus' attempt at killing the refugees and the time when Jin and Lora took him under their wing.

-- Mixed with heartwarming, in the final chapter as he prepares for death, Klaus remarks that perhaps he will be able to face Galea again, perhaps aware that at this point she is dead.
+- Mixed with heartwarming, in the final chapter as he prepares for death, Klaus remarks that perhaps he will be able to face Galea again, likely aware that at this point she is dead.

 - Klaus's entire situation.
 It is clear that the guilt of his experiment so long ago still weighs heavily, as even though he created the world of Xenoblade and created life in Xenoblade 2 he has become so despondent in seeing Amalthus continuing humanity's worst traits that he sees his atonement as doomed to fail, even allowing Malos to walk right past him to Aion.